 The Jane Jacobs Prize

-The Jane Jacobs Prize is an annual prize that celebrates individuals who contribute to the fabric of Toronto life in unique ways that exemplify the ideas of Jane Jacobs.
+The Jane Jacobs Prize is an annual prize that celebrates individuals who contribute to the fabric of Toronto life in unique ways that exemplify the ideas of Jane Jacobs, the American-Canadian author and urban activist.
 The prize recipients reflect the diverse aspects of city life.
-They may not always agree on what makes the city work or what the answers are to making it work better, but their observations and backgrounds have become part of our urban experience and enrich our lives.
+They may not always agree on what makes Toronto work or how it can be made better.
+But their observations and backgrounds have become part of our urban experience and enrich our lives.

-The Jane Jacobs Prize was first announced in 1997 at the end of a five-day international celebration called Jane Jacobs: Ideas that Matter.
+The prize was announced in 1997 at the end of a five-day international celebration called Jane Jacobs: Ideas That Matter.
 Hundreds of the world’s most prominent thinkers and community leaders attended the Toronto event to exchange ideas and celebrate Jacob’s work in the areas of cities, economies and values.
+Ideas That Matter founder Alan Broadbent said the prize would build on the spirit of the gathering.

 At the end of the event, Ideas that Matter chairman Alan Broadbent announced that the Jane Jacobs Prize would be created to build on the spirit of the gathering.

-Potential recipients of The Jane Jacobs Prize are identified through an extensive, diverse network of spotters who are asked to anonymously nominate candidates.
+Potential recipients of the Jane Jacobs Prize are identified through an extensive, diverse network of spotters who anonymously nominate candidates.
 Each candidate must:

 A committee comprised of Ideas that Matter advisory members make the final selection.

-Each recipient of The Jane Jacobs Prize receives $5,000 each year for three years.
+Each recipient of The Jane Jacobs Prize receives $3,000 each year for three years.
 The recipient is able to spend the money in any way they choose.
-In addition, prize recipients are invited to meet together to discuss their experiences and knowledge of what makes this city work.
+In addition, they are invited to meet together to discuss their experiences and knowledge of what makes this city work.

 Ideas That Matter 170 Bloor St. W. Suite 804 Toronto, Ontario Canada M5S 1T9 416-944-1101 Email